Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

-In this subsection we study the network at work with the maximum storage of archetypes it can afford.
-In this ultra-storage regime of operation the signal-to-noise to be preserved is the standard one, i.e. the signal can not be lower than the noise. \begin{proposition} \textit{(Ultra storage regime)} In the thermodynamic limit ($N\to\infty$) and under RS assumption, the quenched statistical pressure for the dense, supervised Hebbian network for even $P \geq 4$ in high storage regime $b=P-1$ reads as
+In this subsection we study the network at work with the maximum storage of archetypes \{$\bm\xi^{\mu}\}^{\mu=1,\hdots,K}$ it can afford. \begin{proposition} \textit{(High-load regime)} In the thermodynamic limit ($N\to\infty$) and under the RS assumption, the quenched statistical pressure for the dense, supervised Hebbian network for even $P \geq 4$ in high-storage regime $b=P-1$ reads as